 You bet your ass she Googled me.

-And I’d wager she was panic-stricken—and probably enraged—by what she found.
+And I’d wager she was panic-stricken (and probably enraged) by what she found.

 There was no way she was going to let Victor meet with a therapist who might validate his reality.

 And the fact that she thought she could manipulate me?
+That’s pretty grandiose.

-- How long have you been on the medication?
+How long have you been on the medication?

-Goldie’s answers, in order:
+Her answers, in order:

-- Less than a week.
+Less than a week.

-- One session.
+One session.

-- No.
+No.

 And one Dialectical Behavior Therapy session?

 As for Goldie’s miraculous transformation?
-It’s not the meds.

-Call me cynical (or experienced), but I’d bet she’s on her best behavior—for now.
+Call me cynical (or experienced), but I’d bet she’s on her best behavior… for now.

 Me: Look, I don’t have enough information to give you the answer I think you’re looking for.

-- I don’t know your family backgrounds.
+I don’t know your family histories.

-- I don’t know your relationship history.
+I don’t know your relationship histories.

-That’s nowhere near enough to predict outcomes—let alone talk about “progress.”
+That’s nowhere near enough to predict outcomes, let alone talk about ‘progress.’

 The best advice I can give?